 While the original microcomputer versions sold well, the Famicom version is notorious for being absolutely terrible.
 The graphics are messy and hard to interpret, the gameplay is a badly designed ripoff of ''Ys'', and it's nearly impossible to figure out what you're supposed to do.

 The game received several sequels, one for the MSX, ''Super Hydlide'' for the Genesis, and ''Virtual Hydlide'' for the Sega Saturn, the latter being a remake of the original.
 None are known for their quality.

 For clarity purposes, the original (or rather, the Famicom version) will be just called ''Hydlide'', the Genesis game ''Super'', and the Saturn game ''Virtual''.

 * BigBad: Varalys, the final boss of the original and ''Virtual''.
-He's reduced to TheDragon in ''Super''.
+He's [[DemotedToDragon reduced to the Dragon]] in ''Super''.

 * GenreShift: ''Super'' takes a hard left turn into science fiction around the halfway point.

 * GuideDangIt: There is absolutely ''no'' clue at any point what you're supposed to do.

 * MindScrew: ''Super'' goes all the way in the second half of the game, where you're in space fighting robots and finding computer data, not to mention the final battle where it's revealed that the game's BigBad is in the fact the creator of the entire universe!